University of Toronto Schools: Academics

 UTS is attended by students from grades 7 through 12, with 78 students per grade in classes graduating before 2001, 104 students per grade in classes graduating before 2009, and 110 in classes graduating thereafter.

 UTS has enriched courses and a specialized curriculum, which are designed to challenge and educate at a higher level than at most public and many independent schools.
 Because potential UTS candidates are required to pass a rigorous entrance examination to attend the school, its curriculum is accelerated on the assumption that its students assimilate information faster.
 For this reason several higher-grade subjects are taught at lower grade levels.
 For example, Grade 10 students can take an enriched version of Ontario's Grade 11 courses in introductory physics, biology, and/or chemistry and Grade 7 students take both the Ontario grade 7 curriculum and grade 8 curriculum.
 As well, effort is made to enrich classes with extra material and more in-depth discussions.
+Similarly, in some courses, Grade 8 students will take the Ontario grade 9 curriculum.

 UTS offers Advanced Placement courses, but does not have an International Baccalaureate program.
 In addition to the Ontario Secondary School Diploma, graduates earn a UTS Diploma, which signifies the completion of certain specialized courses and attesting to an attainment level beyond the provincial standards.